-When talking about not getting enough sleep, a common solution is the lovely chamomile tea.
-A piping hot cup of chamomile can reduce stress and anxiety, which stand in the way of your peaceful sleep.
-Chamomile contains the antioxidant apigenin, which binds with the brain's receptors that intensify sleep and prevent insomnia(1).*
+When talking about not getting enough sleep, a common solution is a lovely cup of chamomile tea.
+Studies show chamomile can help manage stress levels and promote calmness, which could be the key to better sleep.
+Chamomile contains the antioxidant apigenin, which binds with the brain's receptors that intensify sleep.*

-Nuts like almonds and walnuts (2) provide you with a healthy dose of magnesium, which can help reduce stress by keeping a check on the hormone cortisol, which disrupts sleep.
-They are also rich in melatonin, a hormone that improves overall sleep quality.
-Additionally, the DHA in walnuts can increase the production of serotonin - a chemical known to enhance sleep.*
+Nuts like almonds and walnuts provide you with a healthy dose of magnesium, which may help reduce stress by keeping a check on the hormone cortisol.
+They are also naturally rich in melatonin, a hormone that improves overall sleep quality.
+Additionally, the DHA in walnuts can increase the production of serotonin - a chemical known to promote a deeper sleep.*